Wilcolab/Anythink-Market-z3senc7c/README.md

-# Python Server
+# Python Server and JS Express Server

-This project contains a FastAPI server implemented in Python.
-It provides two routes for managing a task list.
+This project contains two servers: a FastAPI server implemented in Python and an Express server implemented in Node.js.
+Both provide routes for managing a task list.

 ## Project Structure

 The project has the following files and directories:

-- `python-server/src/main.py`: This file contains the implementation of the FastAPI server with two routes.
-It handles adding a task to a list and retrieving the list.
+- `python-server/src/main.py`: FastAPI server implementation with two routes for adding and retrieving tasks.

-- `python-server/src/__init__.py`: This file is an empty file that marks the `src` directory as a Python package.
+- `python-server/src/__init__.py`: Marks the `src` directory as a Python package.

-- `python-server/requirements.txt`: This file lists the dependencies required for the FastAPI server and other dependencies.
+- `python-server/requirements.txt`: Lists dependencies for the FastAPI server.

-- `python-server/Dockerfile`: This file is used to build a Docker image for the FastAPI server.
-It specifies the base image, copies the source code into the image, installs the dependencies, and sets the command to run the server.
+- `python-server/Dockerfile`: Builds a Docker image for the FastAPI server.

-- `docker-compose.yml`: This file is used to define and run multi-container Docker applications.
-It specifies the services to run, their configurations, and any dependencies between them.
+- `js-express-server/src/app.js`: Express server implementation with routes for adding and retrieving tasks.
+- `js-express-server/package.json`: Lists dependencies for the Express server.
+- `js-express-server/Dockerfile`: Builds a Docker image for the Express server.
+- `docker-compose.yml`: Defines and runs multi-container Docker applications, including both servers.

 ## Getting Started

-To run the FastAPI server using Docker, follow these steps:
+To run both servers using Docker, follow these steps:

-- Build and start the Docker containers by running the following command:
+- Build and start the Docker containers by running:

   ```shell
   docker compose up
   ```

-  This command will build the Docker image for the FastAPI server and start the containers defined in the `docker-compose.yml` file.
+  This command builds the Docker images and starts the containers defined in `docker-compose.yml`.

-- The FastAPI server should now be running.
-You can access at port `8000`.
+- The FastAPI server will be available at port `8000`, and the Express server at port `3000`.

 ## API Routes

-The FastAPI server provides the following API routes:
+Both servers provide the following API routes:

 - `POST /tasks`: Adds a task to the task list.
 The request body should contain the task details.
 - `GET /tasks`: Retrieves the task list.

+Refer to each server's source code for specific implementation details.